 I always dreamed of having my words go VIRAL.
-Oh how the feelings of prominence and popularity would swell through my extra-long limbs as I rode atop the metaphorical elephant of my Alladin “Prince Ali” parade of world-celebration.
+Oh how the feelings of prominence and popularity would swell through my extra-long limbs as I rode atop the elephant of my Alladin “Prince Ali” world-celebration.

 *CUE THE TRUMPETS!*